Pelosi: House Moving to Send Impeachment to Senate Next Week

-WASHINGTON — House Speaker Nancy Pelosi said Friday the House will take steps next week to send articles of impeachment to the Senate ending Democrats’ blockade of President Donald Trump’s Senate trial.
+House Speaker Nancy Pelosi said Friday the House will take steps next week to send articles of impeachment to the Senate for President Donald Trump's Senate trial.

-In a letter to her Democratic colleagues, Pelosi said she was proud of their ”courage and patriotism” and warned that senators now have a choice as they consider the charges of abuse and obstruction against the president.

-“In an impeachment trial, every Senator takes an oath to do ‘impartial justice according to the Constitution and laws,” Pelosi wrote.
-“Every Senator now faces a choice: to be loyal to the President or the Constitution.”

-The move eases for now the protracted showdown between Pelosi and McConnell over the rare impeachment trial, only the third in the nation’s history.
+Pelosi has held on to the articles in a standoff with Senate Majority Leader Mitch McConnell.

-The president faces charges of abuse and obstruction over his actions toward Ukraine.
+The protracted showdown has scrambled the politics of impeachment and the congressional calendar three weeks after the House Democrats impeached Trump on charges of abuse and obstruction over his actions toward Ukraine.

-Yet questions remain in the Senate on the scope and duration of the trial.

-McConnell wants to launch a speedy trial without new witnesses but Democrats point to new evidence that has emerged as they press for fresh testimony.
+McConnell wants to launch a speedy trial without new witnesses but Pelosi is warning against a rush to acquit the president.

 Trump mocked Pelosi with his tweets Friday and derided her and other Democrats late Thursday in Toledo, his first rally of 2020.